MontyTRC89/TombEngine/README.md

 - Support for high framerate, antialiasing, mipmapping, and SSAO.
 - Full diagonal geometry support.
 - Uncapped map size.
-- A streamlined player control scheme..
+- A streamlined player control scheme.

-Contributions are welcome.
-If you would like to participate in development to any degree, whether that be through suggestions, bug reports, or code, join our [Discord server](https://discord.gg/h5tUYFmres).

 *Tomb Engine* is used in conjunction with *Tomb Editor*.
 The repository can be found [here](https://github.com/MontyTRC89/Tomb-Editor).